sujaysrinivas/HRAnalytics/README.md

 3. Handling missing values and duplicates
 4. Merged the 2 data sets into a single sheet using Merge Queries to create a single data sheet
 5. Data cleaning and formatting

-### Objectives
-The objectives for the Data Analysis process were as follows:
-1. To determine the Attrition Rate of the company and the factors influencing it
-2. To determine the Work Life balance of the employees working at the organization
-3. To determine the Job Satisfaction Rating of the employees
-4. To determine the average Hourly wages at the organization

 ### Data Analysis
 The Data analysis process delivered the following insights: